gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 draft: false
 images: [ "/programming/serialization-formats/a-comparison-of-serialization-formats/serialization-formats-conversion-times-10k-python.png" ]
 lastmod: 2019-04-07
-tags: [ "serialization", "format", "comparison", "CSV", "JSON", "protobuf", "TOML", "XML", "YAML", "file size", "speed", "benchmark", "review", "Python", "C++" ]
+tags: [ "serialization", "format", "comparison", "CSV", "JSON", "Protobuf", "TOML", "XML", "YAML", "file size", "speed", "benchmark", "review", "Python", "C++" ]
 title: "A Comparison Of Serialization Formats"
 type: page
 ---

 ## Overview

-Went you want to save, send or receive data passed around in applications, there are many different serialization formats to choose from.
+When you want to save, send or receive data passed around in applications, there are many different serialization formats to choose from.
 What is the best choice for your use case?
 This page aims to help answer this question by comparing some of the most popular serialization formats used today.

 The following serialization formats will be reviewed:

 * CSV
 * JSON
-* Protobuf
+* Protobuf (Protocol Buffers)
 * TOML
 * XML
 * YAML